10 Tactics for Small Businesses to Increase the Lifetime Value of a Customer

 - Giving you a better understanding of what your customers want and how they think so you can cross-sell and up-sell

-- Delivering more meaningful support which makes the customer feel they have an actual relationship with your business
+- Delivering more meaningful support that makes the customer feel they have an actual relationship with your business

 Personalization also helps you better understand your customer's online behavior, enabling you to send the right message to them at the right time.

 Email marketing is an effective form of customer retention.
-Sending regular emails does two things for your business:
+Sending regular emails does 2 things for your business:

 It reminds your customers of what you have to offer.

-It allows you to highlight special sales and offers, which reignites the interests of customers that forgot about you previously.
+It allows you to highlight special sales and offers, which reignites the interests of customers who forgot about you previously.

 In another recent survey we performed, 27% of small businesses that reported doing email marketing said that improving customer retention and loyalty was the primary objective of their email marketing efforts, ranking at as the second most important objective just behind generating new customers.